-The Jefferson Gold Project is in Chesterfield County, South Carolina, United States and largely surrounds the former Brewer Gold Mine.
-During the current three-month period one lease was relinquished.
-As at March 31, 2023, Jefferson consisted of eleven exploration-stage gold prospective property leases owned by private landowners, encompassing approximately 1,663 acres.
-The Company has the right to acquire a 100% interest in the eleven leases by purchasing the underlying property.
+The Jefferson Gold Project is in Chesterfield County, South Carolina, United States and is adjacent to the Company's Brewer Gold Project.
+As at September 30, 2023, Jefferson consisted of one exploration-stage gold prospective property lease owned by a private landowner, encompassing approximately 44 acres, at an annual cost of US \$4,450.
+The lease expires in 2025.
+The Company has the right to acquire a 100% interest in the lease by purchasing the underlying property.
+During the current nine-month period eleven leases were relinquished and the area of the remaining lease reduced.